jesse-ai/docs/docs/docs/strategies/entering-and-exiting.md

 # Entering and exiting trades

-Deciding to enter a trade is nothing but a True of False decision.
+Deciding to enter a trade is nothing but a True or False decision.

 Jesse uses `should_long()` and `should_short()` methods which must return a boolean at all times.

-After making your mind about entering a trade, you need to come up with exact entry prices, and exit prices.
+After making up your mind about entering a trade, you need to come up with exact entry prices, and exit prices.
 Jesse uses `go_long()` and `go_short()` methods for that.

 ## should_long()